neo4j-contrib/twitter-neo4j/docker/features/DM_README.txt

  u.id -> user ID (0 if id is not available)

-4. Go to folder 'docker' and run the script for fetching DM relationship.
-Command is below python3 user_friendship.py
+3. In this folder, 'docker/features', you will see user_friendship.py.
+Run the script for fetching DM relationship.
+Command is below for PC python3 user_friendship.py

 *************Output file format:*****************